 We are asking our stockholders to indicate their support for our executive compensation as described in this proxy statement, which is also known as the "say-on-pay" vote, pursuant to Section 14A of the Securities Exchange Act of 1934.
-At our 2014 Annual Meeting of Stockholders held on May 6, 2014, over 93% of the votes cast by our stockholders were in favor of the say-on-pay vote.
+At our 2018 Annual Meeting of Stockholders held on May 8, 2018, over 99% of the votes cast by our stockholders were in favor of the say-on-pay vote.
 The Board generally believes that such results affirmed stockholder support of our approach to executive compensation.

 Our Board believes that our executive compensation program as a whole and each individual element of the program attracts, motivates and retains executives necessary to the achievement of our objectives.
 We believe the program strikes the appropriate balance between utilizing responsible, measured pay practices and effectively incentivizing our executive officers to dedicate themselves fully to value creation for our stockholders.
-Highlights of our executive officer compensation programs and policies are as follows:
+Conservative decisions to note within our executive officer compensation programs and policies are as follows: